Kiriki-liszt/Relief_EQ/README.md

 Since the magnitude changes gradually, starts early and ends late, it feels 'transparant' and 'smooth'.

 These choices in filter design and UI will guide a specific way of using an EQ, making the perception of 'they sound different'

+## FFT

+The FFT in this plugin uses Kaiser Bessel windowing, RMS in frequency magnitudes, and no bands-per-oct smoothing.
+Also, it runs in 4096 sample size.

 ## Ref